Brian-Baik/brian-homelabs/02-domain-controller-setup/README.md

 - Configuring Forward and Reverse Lookup Zones
 - Reading and validating **A** and **PTR** records
 - Using Server Manager and DNS Manager for domain administration

+---

+## What's Next

+Now that the domain controller and DNS are configured, the next step is to organize the domain structure.

+In **Lab 3**, we will:

+- Create Organizational Units (OUs)
+- Set up a clean structure for users, computers, and groups
+- Prepare for future Group Policy and access control

+This creates a clear and maintainable foundation before we begin adding users, permissions, and policies.